 SONYMA sets DPAL limits to $3,000 or 3% of the home purchase price up to $15,000.
 However, DPALs can’t exceed full down payment and closing costs.
 Plus, a DPAL will slightly increase your mortgage interest rate.

-To apply to this or other programs run by SONYMA, contact one of the 50+ lenders scattered throughout the state.
+To apply to this or other programs run by SONYMA, contact one of the 50 or more lenders scattered throughout the Empire State.